bigelod/HaloCEWXR/README.md

 * Fix the DLL injection failing on actual WinlatorXR container on Quest/Pic with Release versions of the DLL (Debug working)
 * Investigate why the UI flys down-right off screen on the title screen over time
-* Investigate why the pause panel UI keeps toggling on/off in-game on button press (add delay between button detection maybe for this?)
-* Fix the sniper scope / zoom (currently broken, crashes on Sniper equip)
 * Investigate artificial crouch behavior (currently broken, might be disabled by the PCVR mod?)
 * Investigate the red pixel OpenXR Frame ID sync issue (currently only semi-working with odd container resolution like 646x522 or running as a shortcut)
 * Investigate why re-opening Halo in the same running container gives a black screen